 As a measure of correlation of gene expression within an operon we took the average of the pairwise Pearson correlation coefficient for all possible pairs of transcripts and proteins within an operon.
 Approximately eighty percent of transcripts had a mean pairwise correlation coefficient greater than 0.8 within an operon (Figure 4A).
 On the other hand less than fourteen percent of proteins had a mean pairwise correlation coefficient greater than 0.8 within an operon (Figure 4B).
-Genes closer together within an operon are more likely to have correlated protein profiles (see Figure 3C) evidence that distance between genes is a strong indicator of translational regulation.
+Genes closer together within an operon are more likely to have correlated protein profiles (see Figure 3C), which we take as evidence that distance between genes is a strong indicator of translational regulation.

 We also show a few examples of highly correlated transcript and protein proteins for individual operons (Figure 4 E and C/D respectively).
 Even though the proteins in these plots have, on average, a high pairwise correlation there are still some differences in the expression profiles, unlike the transcripts that have nearly identical expression profiles for a given operon.